Vibration Monitoring for Cooling Towers

 For maximum coverage, six sensors should be used on both the motor and gearbox for a total of 12 sensors per installation.

-General-purpose sensors like CTC’s AC102, AC104, AC192, AC194, and TREA330 series sensors rated at 100 mV/g would be recommended for applications over 30 CPM (0.5 Hz):
+General-purpose sensors rated at 100 mV/g are recommended for applications over 30 CPM (0.5 Hz), including:

-Low-frequency applications from 6 CPM to 30 CPM (0.1 to 0.5 Hz) should use a 500 mV/g sensor like CTC’s AC133, AC134 or TXFA331 series accelerometers:
+Low-frequency applications from 6 CPM to 30 CPM (0.1 to 0.5 Hz) should use a 500 mV/g sensor like CTC’s AC133, AC134 or TXFA331 series accelerometers, including:

 Cables and Connectors:

 CTC's V Series Viton™ Boot Connectors are ideal for use in the wet, caustic environment created by cooling towers.
-They create an IP68-rated seal with the sensor and are excellent in highly-corrosive environments.
+They create an IP68-rated seal with the sensor and are excellent in highly corrosive environments.
 CTC recommends using these connectors in conjunction with CTC's CB111 or CB119 FEP jacketed cables.

 V Series Viton™ seal-tight boot connectors (V2R, V3N, and V4J) come in 2, 3, and 4-pin options for use with single-axis, biaxial, or triaxial sensors.